clementm8/ai-weather-app/README.md

 # javascript-ai-app
-A Javascript AI application built with React and the OpenAI API The application will:
+A Javascript AI application built with React and leveraging the OpenAI API The application will:
 - Accept text from users
 - Determine their location using open AI's API